mochi-hpc/mochi-doc/docs/source/yokan/08_bindings.rst

 Python binding
 --------------

-Yokan also provides Python bindings for its server, admin, and client libraries.
+Yokan also provides Python bindings for its server and client libraries.
 The best way to understand their use is to look in the *tests/python* folder.
 To enable this python binding, install Yokan with the ``+python`` variant in spack.